plfa/plfa.github.io/src/plfa/part2/Subtyping.lagda.md

 the *field initializers*.

-The typing judgment takes the form `Γ ⊢ M ⦂ A` and relies on an auxiliary judgement `Γ ⊢* Ms ⦂ As` for typing a vector of terms.
+The typing judgment takes the form `Γ ⊢ M ⦂ A` and relies on an auxiliary judgment `Γ ⊢* Ms ⦂ As` for typing a vector of terms.

 ```
 data _⊢*_⦂_ : Context → ∀ {n} → Vec Term n → Vec Type n → Set